Logarithmic sized proofs of commitment

 However, we cannot simply re-use our previous algorithm because the prover can provide multiple openings to $P$.
 For example, if $\mathbf{a} = [1,2]$ and $\mathbf{b} = [3,4]$, the prover can open also open with vectors $\mathbf{a}’ = [3,2]$ and $\mathbf{b}’ = [1, 4]$.

 The naive solution is to run the commitment algorithm twice.
-The first to times are to prove $\mathbf{a}$ and $\mathbf{b}$ are properly committed to $P_1 = \langle\mathbf{a},\mathbf{G}\rangle$ and $P_2 =\langle\mathbf{b},\mathbf{H}\rangle$ and a third time, to show that $\langle\mathbf{a},\mathbf{b}\rangle Q=P_3$ was properly computed.
-In the next section, we show how to modify our algorithm to computes the inner product when both vectors are field elements.
+The first two times are to prove $\mathbf{a}$ and $\mathbf{b}$ are properly committed to $P_1 = \langle\mathbf{a},\mathbf{G}\rangle$ and $P_2 =\langle\mathbf{b},\mathbf{H}\rangle$ and the third time is to show that $\langle\mathbf{a},\mathbf{b}\rangle Q=P_3$ was properly computed.
+In the next section, we show how to modify our algorithm to compute the inner product when both vectors are field elements.

 Converting a scalar inner product to a scalar-point inner product